StoreConnect/storeconnect-ontologies-api/tools/query-server/README.md

 #### Running services / ports

-When composition is running, the `virtuoso` service is up with the following associated ports:
+When composition is running, the `storeconnect-virtuoso` service is up with the following associated ports:

 Port    | Description
 ------- | --------------------------------------------------